You’ll find there is a heap to do in Rotorua with the family. Perfect to keep the tamariki busy these school holidays!

 1. Tamaki Māori Village

 Yes, we may be a little bit bias, but it’s for good reason!
 Spend an evening at Tamaki Māori Village these school holidays.
 Set amongst a stunning 200 year old native Tawa forest, this is immersive Māori culture at its finest.
 Learn the haka, poi dancing, and watch your hangi meal being lifted from the ground where it was cooked.
 This experience is great for the family, and everyone will leave with a deeper understanding and appreciation of Māori culture in New Zealand – perfect for children interested in NZ history and culture.
-Our special Family package includes transport to and from your accommodation, making the School Holidays the perfect time for this unique and educational experience.

 2. Rotorua Agrodome